 More important than slathering on sunscreen for a day at the beach is making sun protection an essential step in your daily routine.
-Harmful UVA and UVB rays increase the risk of skin cancer and promote wrinkles, but some sunscreens may cause sensitivity while protecting your face.
+Harmful UVA and UVB rays increase the risk of skin cancer and promote wrinkles, but there are some ingredients in sunscreen that cause acne and sensitivity while protecting your face.

 Many popular sunscreens contain chemical filter ingredients that can be problematic for those with sensitive skin.
 Sunscreen sensitivity isn’t always immediately obvious, but manifests by making skin tingly, itchy, red, and swollen.
 While rare, in extreme cases sunscreen sensitivity can even cause a severe allergic reaction resulting in skin blistering.
 If you notice any of these symptoms in the areas where you’ve applied sunscreen, you may need to reconsider your current protective regimen.